hoehrmann/demo-parselov/README.md

 ![Syntax colouring screenshot](./parselov-highlight.png?raw=true)

-As explained in the code comments, since the colouring is based on a single vertex in the subgraph represented by an edge set, for larger constructs the colouring can be a bit off.
-That is easily addressed by considering all the vertices in an edge set.
-It would also be possible to consider the preceding edge set, and so on, incrementally increasing the observable detail, up to just parsing documents properly.
-Resolution can also be decreased by colouring based on `forwards` states.
-A reason to do that would be performance and space savings.
+It would also be possible colour base based on `forwards` states.
+A reason to do that would be performance and space savings, at the expense of more incorrect colouring.

 If syntax colouring is all one cares about, further space can be saved by minimising the finite state transducers.
 Doing so would